dovecot/documentation/README.md

 defined using the `dovecot` object in the `themeConfig` VitePress configuration setting.

+#### data_paths

+Allows custom mapping of data sources.

+It is used by the VitePress data loaders to determine what data to load for export.

+Keys are data identifiers, Values are location RELATIVE TO `<base>/lib` DIRECTORY.

 #### gitrev

 Configures how the current git revision information is displayed in the